Crossworlds

 After walking several blocks and across a busy street, the charming sights of Amber’s neighborhood disappeared.
 Here, the houses were smaller, the yards overgrown, and it was far more common to hear people shouting at each other than children’s laughter.

-“Hey Dad,” she said.
+“Hey, Dad,” she said.

 “Hey,” he grunted, without looking up.

 She went into the kitchen to grab a snack.
-“You makin’ dinner, kid?” her dad called.

 “Nope, I already ate.”